jobrunr/website/content/en/guides/intro/java-lambda.md

 - learn how to enqueue and schedule a job in vanilla Java or your favorite web framework
 - monitor your jobs using the built-in dashboard

-## Prerequisites
-- JobRunr Pro 6.4.0 or later

 ## What is JobRunr
 [JobRunr](https://github.com/jobrunr/jobrunr) is a library that we can embed in our application and which allows us to schedule background jobs using a Java 8 lambda.
 We can use any existing method of our Spring services to create a job without the need to implement an interface.
 A job can be a short or long-running process, and it will be automatically offloaded to a background thread so that the current web request is not blocked.